PBR

 Anisotropy

-Refers to the directional variation of light reflection on a surface, often manifesting as distinct gloss or reflection effects.
-This phenomenon is common in real-world materials, especially metals, fabrics, and hair.
+Refers to the property of a surface material where light reflection characteristics differ in different directions, often manifesting as varying gloss or reflection effects on the material's surface.
+This effect is present in many real-world materials, especially metals, fabrics, and hair.

 ParameterDescription